smortezah/portfolio/website/docs/python/builtin_advanced.md

 ---
-description: Advanced Python built-ins to write cleaner, more efficient code
+description: Advanced built-ins for cleaner, more efficient code
 tags: [Python, Software Development, Data Science, Built-ins, Coding Tips]
 ---

-# Advanced Python Built-in Functions
+# Advanced Built-in Functions

 Python’s charm lies in its simplicity, but hidden within its vast arsenal are built-in functions that even seasoned developers often overlook.
 These powerful tools can make your code more elegant, efficient, and expressive.
 From managing iterables with `zip` and `enumerate` to simplifying logic with `all`, `any`, and functional programming tools like `map`, `filter`, and `reduce`, Python offers a world of possibilities for those willing to explore.